KDGThemes/KDE-plasma-theme-for-total-launcher-/README.md

 HOW TO INSTALL?
 1. Download and install total launcher.
-2. Download the zip published on relas.es
+2. Download the zip published on relases
 3. Extract the zip.
 You will see in the zip:
 backup.zip
 icon pack.apk
-wallpeper.png
+wallpaper.png
 4. Install the icon pack.
 5. Open total launcher and if you need read the tips, after, long press on the screen and click menu.
 6. On the menu, click backup center.